compwiz32/PSADHealth/README.md

  5. Verify Module is loaded
     `get-command -module PSADHealth`

- 6. Run `Get-ADHealthConfig` to see the default values included in module.
+ 6. Run `Get-ADHealthConfig` to see the default values included in module config JSON.

- 7. Run `Set-ADHealthConfig` to specify the values you want to use
+ 7. Run `Set-ADHealthConfig` to change/specify the values you want to use

  8. Verify the values you set are loaded.
    `Get-ADHealthConfig -ConfigurationFile c:\users\%username%\adconfig.json`

+9. Configure scheduled Tasks or Scheduled Jobs to run the tests at intervals you choose.